 The Fire and Rescue Service has stores which hold at least enough equipment to immediately restock a spare fire engine if a front-line vehicle should be lost along with its entire inventory.
-This is our emergency reserve which is maintained as part of the rolling capital replacement programme.
+This is our emergency reserve which is maintained as part of the rolling capital replacement programme and is also used to procure equipment if required following National Fire Chiefs Council guidance following a major incident.